Big Bang Young Adult Mentoring with Lauren James

 Get thorough and constructive feedback from Lauren and your peers to develop your Young Adult novel, benefit from tutorials and craft notes, and take part in a 1-2-1 consultation with Lauren to discuss progress, strengths, and development areas.
 Plus, one of the most unique aspects of this course is feedback on your submission package from a top literary agent specialising in Young Adult fiction.

 This is a natural continuation for writers who have taken part in our shorter courses and, especially for those new to WriteMentor, a valuable way to cultivate friendships and connections with fellow writers over a long and intensive period of time.

-It is a demanding, intense course which will require a huge degree of commitment from everyone who gets a place.
-But like pressure and heat does to graphite, you too can produce a diamond.
+This Young Adult fiction course requires a huge degree of commitment from everyone but, like pressure and heat does to graphite, you too can produce a diamond.

 Start date: 19th April 2021

 End date: 12th July 2021

 We require a non-refundable £60 deposit to be paid at time of booking onto the course.
 Ideally, the rest would be paid at the start of the course.
 However, payment plans can be arranged on request – do speak to Stuart if this is needed.